Same-sex marriage in Connecticut: Statutes

 On April 11, 1991, the House of Representatives passed legislation prohibiting discrimination based on sexual orientation in housing, employment and credit, along with a provision prohibiting "the recognition of the right of marriage between persons of the same sex".
 The Senate passed the bill on April 17.
-On May 1, 1991, Governor Lowell Weicker signed it into law, and it went into effect on October 1, 1991.
-On April 29, 2000, the House adopted legislation 96–51 stating that the "current public policy of the state of Connecticut is now limited to a marriage between a man and a woman", along with a provision stating that nothing "in this act shall be construed to establish or constitute an endorsement of any public policy with respect to marriage".
-The Senate approved the bill on May 3, 2000 by a vote of 31 to 5.
+Governor Lowell Weicker signed it into law on May 1, and it went into effect on October 1, 1991.
+On April 29, 2000, the House adopted legislation by a 96–51 vote, stating that the "current public policy of the state of Connecticut is now limited to a marriage between a man and a woman", along with a provision stating that nothing "in this act shall be construed to establish or constitute an endorsement of any public policy with respect to marriage".
+The Senate approved the bill on May 3 by a vote of 31 to 5.
 It was signed into law by Governor John G. Rowland on June 1, and went into effect on October 1, 2000.
 On April 13, 2005, addressing concerns raised by Governor Jodi Rell, the House passed an amendment to the civil union bill, by 80 votes to 67, defining marriage as "the union of one man and one woman".
 The civil union bill was later passed in the Senate and signed into law by Governor Rell.

 On January 31, 2007, State Senator Andrew J. McDonald and State Representative Michael Lawlor, co-chairpersons of the Judiciary Committee, announced the introduction of a bill that would give same-sex couples full marriage rights in the state of Connecticut.
-The bill, HB 7395, passed the Judiciary Committee by a vote of 27–15 on April 12, 2007.
+The bill, House Bill 7395, passed the Judiciary Committee by a vote of 27–15 on April 12, 2007.
 Governor Rell said she would veto any same-sex marriage legislation.
 The bill was never submitted to the full House or Senate prior to the adjournment of the 2007 legislative session.

-On April 22, 2009, Connecticut legislators, both in the House (by a 100–44 vote) and in the Senate (by a 28–7 vote), agreed to replace all statutory references to marriage with gender-neutral language.
+On April 22, 2009, legislators, both in the House (by a 100–44 vote) and in the Senate (by a 28–7 vote), agreed to replace all statutory references to marriage with gender-neutral language.
 Governor Rell, a Republican, signed the law on April 23.
 The definition of marriage in Connecticut is now the following: